ucrcsedept/course-support/learning_modules/containers/podman-setup/podman-tutorial.md

 To start and stop the container, you can run <code><b>podman start `<coursename>`</b></code> and <code><b>podman stop `<coursename>`</b></code> whenever necessary.

 ## VSCode Dev Containers Extension
 Now that a container is running, you will need to do something with it.
-Usually, this will be running or testing code you wrote  To do this, you will use an enviornment to write your code.
+Usually, this will be running or testing code you wrote.
+To do this, you will use an enviornment to write your code.
 We suggeest VSCode.
-If you don't currently have VSCode installed or are not familiar with VSCode, please view the `README` file in the vscode folder in the `course-support` repository located <a href="learning_modules/vscode/README.md">here</a>.
+If you don't currently have VSCode installed or are not familiar with VSCode, please view the `README` file in the vscode folder in the `course-support` repository.

-Open VSCode, and navigate to the **Extensions** tab on the left-hand side.
-Use the search bar to look for the **Dev Containers** extension and install it.
+Once VSCode is installed, we need to be setup to attach the container so we can develop inside of it.
+To do this open VSCode, and navigate to the **Extensions** tab on the left-hand side.
+The Extensions tab looks like :
 <p align="center">
    <img src="images/ext.png" alt="VSCode Extensions" >
 </p>

+Use the search bar to look for the **Dev Containers** extension and install it.

 Click on the VSCode gear icon located at the bottom left corner and select **Extensions**.
 For reference, please see the image below: